ibnaleem/checksum/README.md

 # checksum
-A Python script to verify file hashes
+A Python script for verifying file hashes

 ## Installation
 ```